eyadfattah23/Melius/README.md

 - **Challenge 6: Non-Technical Challenges (Communication & Deadlines)**
   We also faced non-technical issues, such as communication gaps, availability conflicts, and difficulty conveying ideas effectively.
 Additionally, managing responsibilities outside of the project made it challenging to meet deadlines.
 However, clear communication and coordination allowed us to overcome these hurdles and deliver the project on time.

-Each of these challenges helped me grow in problem-solving, performance optimization, communication, and team coordination.
+Each of these challenges helped us grow in problem-solving, performance optimization, communication, and team coordination.

 ## Future Enhancements 🚀

 Here's what I plan for the next iteration of **Melius**:

-- **Mobile Optimization**: Enhance the platform's responsiveness for mobile devices.
 - **Donation Feature**: Allow users to support the platform through donations.
 - **Voice Chat**: Enable voice communication between users for additional support.
 - **Goal Setting**: Add a feature to set monthly or weekly goals.
 Completing these goals will reward users with points or achievements.

+- **Graphs of users progress.**

+- **Tests**: Add a feature to make users take small quizzes to measure their addiction levels.

+- **AI**: Add an AI engine to manage posts.

 There's always room to refine and evolve this project, and I'm excited about future possibilities.

-* * * * *
+---

 ## Screenshots and Visuals 🖼️

 Here are some screenshots of the app in action:

 ## Installation :cd: